 In November 2018 we signed a contract for the monument with Matthew.
 In addition, Cork County Council generously offered us an excellent site for the monument on Lower Road, at the entrance to Ballinacurra village which we hope will be renamed Bransfield Green.

 A limestone base was then designed by the committee, including the names of other Irish Antarctic explorers surrounding the monument and Matthew’s monument sits on a map of the Antarctic.
 The idea is to show Edward Bransfield at the very centre of Antarctic exploration and the forerunner of those that followed.
 A relief image of the brig ‘Williams’, the ship Edward Bransfield and his crew sailed on, is on the back of the monument.

 In front of a crowd of 350-450 people we unveiled the monument on the Lower Road in his home town of Ballinacurra at 2pm on the 25th January 2020, just five days prior to the 200th anniversary of Edward Bransfield’s expeditions sighting of the Antarctic mainland for the first time.

 Sponsors and Supporters: Thanks to the generosity of many organisations and individuals we successfully raised the funds needed for the project.
 Details can be found on our Home Page.

 SCULPTURE BY MATTHEW THOMPSON:

-Plan/Aerial view of the monument and surround.
+The monument surround just before the monument was placed in the centre.
 The idea is to show that Edward Bransfield was at the centre of Antarctic exploration.
 He was the first to explore any part of the Antarctic mainland, laying the foundation for others to follow including those Irishmen named around the edge of the base.